 (Kids, don’t read this*.
 It talks about some things being done in the mobile industry that are designed to manipulate people into doing things for the sake of advertising and in app purchases that are actually leading to medical level changes in the way our brains work, leading to some pretty bad stuff.)

-So there are a whole bunch of really smart people working really hard to use every psychological trick they can to get me to spend as much time as possible on my cell phone.
+There is an elephant in the room, and it is hard to get his attention because he has his trunk stuck in his smartphone.
+There are a whole bunch of really smart people working really hard to use every psychological trick they can to get me to spend as much time as possible on our cell phones.

 And they are winning.